spencerharris63/JAMStack/readme.md

 <div class="stories"></div>
 ```

-And the script's dependancy on it:
+And the script's dependency on it:

 ```js
 var API =